-Sue McBee, Assistant Professor of Nursing, along with other Carson-Newman faculty and medical personnel takes mission trips to areas such as Belize and Haiti.
+Sue McBee, Associate Professor of Nursing, along with other Carson-Newman faculty and medical personnel takes mission trips to areas such as Belize and Haiti.
 She always welcomes and encourages student envolvement on these trips with an average of 6 students often accompanying the mission team each trip.

 Sigma Theta Tau International Rho Mu-at-Large Chapter